galaxyproject/galaxy-hub/src/get-involved/index.md

 # Documentation

-This wiki contains a large amount of documentation about using and administering Galaxy.
-You can help keep this wiki current and relevant by maintaining it and by addressing gaps in the current documentation.
-See [WWiki Best Practices](/src/wiki-best-practices/index.md) for more on updating this wiki.
+This site contains a large amount of documentation about using and administering Galaxy.
+You can help keep this site current and relevant by maintaining it and by addressing gaps in the current documentation.
+See the  [CONTRIBUTING.md file](https://github.com/galaxyproject/galaxy-hub/blob/master/CONTRIBUTING.md) for more on updating this site.

 # Code